microsoft/SQL_LogScout/README.md

    *Note:* Scenario parameter is only required when parameters are used for automation.
 An empty string "" is equivalent to MenuChoice and will cause the Menu to be displayed.
 Specifying a string with spaces " " will trigger an incorrect parameter message.
 In summary, if Scenario contains only "MenuChoice" or only "NoBasic" or is empty (no parameters passed), or MenuChoice+NoBasic is passed, then the Menu will be displayed.

 1. **ServerName** - specify the SQL Server to collect data from by using the following format "Server\Instance".
 For clustered instances (FCI) or Always On, use the virtual network name (VNN).
 You can use period "." to connect to a local default instance.
-If you do so, tt will be converted to the local host name.
+If you do so, the dot will be converted to the local host name.
+You can also use a combination of "ServerName,Port" or "IPAddress,Port" (with quotes around).
+For example "DbServer,1445" or "192.168.100.154,1433".

 1. **CustomOutputPath** - specify a custom volume and directory where the data can be collected.
 An *\output* folder or *\output_ddMMyyhhmmss* would still be created under this custom path.
 Possible values are:
     - PromptForCustomDir - will cause the user to be prompted whether to specify a custom path